hvianna/audioMotion.js/README.md

 ## Contributing

-* For bug reports or feature requests, feel free to [open an issue](https://github.com/hvianna/audioMotion.js/issues);
+I kindly request that you only [open an issue](https://github.com/hvianna/audioMotion.js/issues) for submitting **bug reports**.

+Please use the [**Discussions**](https://github.com/hvianna/audioMotion.js/discussions) section on GitHub to send **feature requests**, questions, suggestions or any other feedback.

-* If you'd like to submit a Pull Request, please branch it off the project's `dev` branch - that makes it easier for me to incorporate your changes in a future release.
+If you'd like to submit a Pull Request, please branch it off the project's `dev` branch - that makes it easier for me to incorporate your changes in a future release.

-> Please note that this is a hobby project that I work on in my free time, so it may take me some time to respond to inquiries.
+> Please note that this is a hobby project that I work on in my free time, so it may take me a while to respond to inquiries sometimes.

 ## License